VictoriaMetrics/VictoriaMetrics/docs/README.md

 - `-search.maxExportSeries` limits maximum number of time series, which can be returned from [/api/v1/export* APIs](#how-to-export-data-in-json-line-format).
   The duration of the export queries is limited via `-search.maxExportDuration` flag.
 This option allows limiting memory usage.
 - `-search.maxTSDBStatusSeries` limits maximum number of time series, which can be processed during the call to [/api/v1/status/tsdb](#tsdb-stats).
   The duration of the status queries is limited via `-search.maxStatusRequestDuration` flag.
 This option allows limiting memory usage.
+This may be useful when resources are limited.

 See also [resource usage limits at VictoriaMetrics cluster](https://docs.victoriametrics.com/cluster-victoriametrics/#resource-usage-limits), [cardinality limiter](#cardinality-limiter) and [capacity planning docs](#capacity-planning).